How Digital Transformation is Driving Customer Experience

 But in reality the “transformation” over the last decades has, primarily, been a reaction rather than a purposeful strategy.

-Only recently have enterprises truly taken a step back and begun the fundamental transformation into the digital, customer-driven world in which we now operate.
+Only recently have enterprises truly embraced this e-commerce trend by taking a step back and beginning the fundamental transformation into the digital, customer-driven world in which we now operate.

 According to a study by Forrester Consulting: The past five years have marked the beginning of the “age of the customer,” in which technology and economic forces have put customers in control of their interactions with businesses.